 Hey, I’m Blaine

-I am a senior at the University of Rochester pursuing a degree in Digital Media Studies, where my work sits at the intersection of technology, storytelling, and spatial experience.
-My academic focus centers on photogrammetry, digital imaging, 3D modeling, and animation tools that allow me to capture, reconstruct, and reinterpret the physical world in digital form.
+I am a recent graduate from the University of Rochester with a B.A in Digital Media Studies.
+My work sits at the intersection of technology, storytelling, and spatial experience.
+Through the use of photogrammetry, digital imaging, 3D modeling, and animation tools I am able to capture, reconstruct, and reinterpret the physical world in digital form.

 At the Lazarus Project Lab, I work with 3D cultural heritage objects, using advanced imaging techniques to preserve artifacts that might otherwise be lost to time.
 This work has shaped the way I think about digital media not just as a creative outlet, but as a means of documentation, conservation, and historical interpretation.
 I am particularly drawn to projects that bridge the technical and the humanistic, where data becomes narrative and models become a way of engaging with the past.